mkt80/pkoPreview/_pages/joinus.md

 <h4>May-June: Iron Race Season (6 person crews)</h4>
 <p>
 The first official races begin in May.
 Pale Kai is a member of the Southern California Outrigger Racing Association (SCORA).
 We compete with other member clubs in SCORA, and our official events take place between San Diego and Santa Barbara.
-The first five races take place from early May through the end of June.
+The first five races take place from early May through the end of June or early-July.
 In the novice division, races are approximately 4 to 5 miles and occur in more protected waters than the veteran divisions.
 Iron races consist of 6 person crews over a set distance, and novice teams may race under men’s, women’s, or co-ed divisions.
 </p>

 <p><a href="https://www.scora.org/races/" target="_blank" class="button">View SCORA Race Schedule</a></p>